HaloDot/Developer-Docs/api-docs/get-transactions.md

 | ---------------------------------------------- | ------ | ---------------------------------------------- |
 | Authorization Bearer<mark style="color:red;">\*</mark> | String | The JWT received using the developer portal credentials (username and password) |

-> Note: To obtain this token you may need to make a POST call to https://authserver.{env}.haloplus.io/login and use {username:<username>,password:<password>} as your json body.
+> Note: To obtain this token you may need to make a POST call to https://authserver.{env}.haloplus.io/login and use {username:your-username,password:your-password} as your json body.

 {% tabs %}
 {% tab title="200: OK Status" %}